 The area of the Yorkshire Rabbit Golf Association shall be the boundaries of the old county of Yorkshire prior to 1974

 3. Definition of a Rabbit Golfer

-For the purpose of the Yorkshire Rabbit Golf Association, a Rabbit Golfer shall be a male playing member of the age of 18 years or over with a CONGU® Handicap of 15.5 to 28.0 issued by a member club which is that player’s Home Club.
+For the purpose of the Yorkshire Rabbit Golf Association, a Rabbit Golfer shall be a male playing member of the age of 18 years or over with a CONGU® Handicap of 15.5 or over issued by a member club which is that player’s Home Club.